Journalist &

 About.

-Benjamin Hindrichs is an award-winning journalist, filmmaker and writer.
+Benjamin Hindrichs is an award-winning journalist, filmmaker, producer and writer.

 While his journalistic work focuses on extremism, conflict and migration, his films aim to blur the boundaries of non-fiction and pursue a common question: how to preserve humanity in contexts of profound dehumanization?